Sabine Weyand: EU Deputy Chief Negotiator for the Brexit process

 In 2016, Weyand was appointed Deputy Chief Negotiator for the Brexit process, acting as second to EU negotiator Michel Barnier, with effect from 1 October.

 Following this appointment the Politico news website listed her as one of the ten most influential women in Brussels, while her interaction with her British opposite number Oliver Robbins was described as "the real engine room" of the Brexit process.

 Weyand spoke publicly at a European Policy Centre event in January 2019, giving her thoughts on the state of the Brexit negotiations at that time, her opinion on how Theresa May and more broadly the Conservative Party had approached and handled the negotiations, and on how the situation might develop from that date onward.

 EU Director-general for Trade

 On 29 May 2019, Weyand was announced as the EU's new Director General for Trade with effect from June 1, replacing Jean-Luc Demarty.
+On 28 April 2026 it was announced that she would be leaving that post; speculation suggested that this was due to a disagreement with EU Commission president Ursula von der Leyen and trade commissioner Maroš Šefčovič over the recently-struck trade deal between the EU and the United States.